rennovus/serviceautomount/README.md

 5. Adjust the column settings and number of rows
 6. Export the table (Google Docs Spreadsheet)
 7. Filter the emails and import them into your Google Group email
-8. Add the Google Group email to your `TEAMDRIVE` as a Content Manager
+8. Add the Google Group email to your `Shared Drive` as a Content Manager

-#### NOTE: Google Groups only allows 100 emails imported per 24 hours.
+#### NOTE: Google Groups only allow 100 emails imported per 24 hours.
 I think there was a way around it but I don't remember.

 ## 🔧 Configuration